Beatriz Milhazes: Exhibitions

-Inspired by late Brazilian landscape architect Roberto Burle Marx, artist Beatriz Milhazes created Gamboa II, an installation suspended from the ceiling at the Jewish Museum in NYC from May, 2016 to mid September, 2016.
+Inspired by late Brazilian landscape architect Roberto Burle Marx, artist Beatriz Milhazes created Gamboa II, an installation suspended from the ceiling at the Jewish Museum in NYC from May 2016 to mid September 2016.

+In 2015, Milhazes presented her first United States career survey at the Pérez Art Museum Miami, in Florida.
+Beatriz Milhazes: Jardim Botânico introduced the US audience to her large-scale pieces from the 1990s.